 If you are including an official letter confirming you are being taught in English (single semester students only), please ask a relevant member of staff at your home university to sign the letter and stamp it with the official university stamp.
 Please upload a digital copy of the letter with your other supporting documents.

 4. Copy of the information page in your passport or ID card (all students)

-We require a copy of the information page of your passport, or if you are a European student and are applying to Leeds for a single semester, we will accept a copy of your identity card.
-We will use this information to ensure you receive the correct advice regarding UK immigration.
+We need a copy of the information page of your passport or, if you are a European student and are applying to Leeds for a single semester, we will accept a copy of your identity card.
+We will use this information to make sure we give you the correct guidance about UK immigration.

-If you are going to renew your passport before travelling to the UK and you are applying to Leeds for a full academic year, please include a note in your application to let us know that your passport is being renewed, and include the nationality of the expected passport and an estimated date of its arrival.
-You should then submit a copy of your new passport to the Study Abroad team via email@example.com as soon as you receive it.
+If you are going to renew your passport before travelling to the UK and you are applying to Leeds for a full academic year, please include a note in your application to let us know that you are renewing your passport.
+Please include the nationality of the expected passport and an estimated date of its arrival.
+You should then email a copy of your new passport to the Study Abroad team via email@example.com as soon as you receive it.